Fostering

 From 'Compliance Focus' to 'Behaviour-Centric' Safety Culture

-ITC's journey in safety has evolved from 'compliance driven by standards and guidelines' to a 'behaviour-centric safety culture'.
+ITC's journey in safety has evolved from 'compliance driven by standards and guidelines' to a 'behaviour-centric safety culture.'.
 'Safety by Culture' looks at driving behavioural changes so that safety is ingrained in the culture of the organisation across operating units.
 Accordingly, behaviour-based safety initiatives are being implemented across several operating units.
 To drive the safety culture, ITC is making use of tools such as a structured conversation with workers on 'Safe and Unsafe Acts', supplemented by the adoption of keystone behaviours by individual Units to demonstrate collective commitment and create a shared vision of safety and discipline within the Unit.
 Design thinking methodologies have also been used to reinforce behavioural based safety initiatives, which have resulted in significant positive changes.
 In addition, all ITC Units undergo periodic Environmental, Health, and Safety audits at the business level as well as at the Corporate level to verify compliance with standards.

 A healthy workforce is an important contributor to ITC's competitiveness and sustainability.
 All units maintain a conducive work environment in line with Indian and International standards on hygiene, lighting, ventilation, and effective controls on noise and dust.
 Units are equipped with Occupational Health Centres with adequate medical staff to monitor occupational health and provide immediate relief as required.
 In addition, at least 2% of total employees are professionally trained as first aid providers.
 As part of ITC's preventive medical programme, various categories of employees based on age and exposure to occupational hazards undergo periodic medical check-ups.
 In FY 2023-24, a total of 10,325 employees underwent preventive medical examinations.